NVIDIA/TensorRT-LLM/docs/source/architecture/overview.md

 Together with the Model Definition API to describe models, TensorRT-LLM provides users with components to create a runtime that executes the efficient TensorRT engine.
 Runtime components offer beam-search, along with extensive sampling functionalities such as top-K and top-P sampling.
 The exhaustive list can be found in the documentation of the {ref}`gpt-runtime`.
 The C++ runtime is the recommended runtime.

 TensorRT-LLM also includes Python and C++ backends for NVIDIA Triton Inference Server to assemble solutions for LLM online serving.
-The C++ backend implements in-flight batching as explained in the {ref}`batch-manager` documentation and is the recommended backend.
+The C++ backend implements in-flight batching as explained in the {ref}`executor` documentation and is the recommended backend.

 ## Model Weights